Pet Shop Boys: Yes (2009–2011)

+Pet Shop Boys received the Brit Award for Outstanding Contribution to Music in 2009.
+A statement from Brits Committee chairman Ged Doherty said: "Since their first Brit Award over 20 years ago, Neil and Chris have produced a fantastic body of work with songs that truly were the soundtrack to a whole generation's lives.
+The Pet Shop Boys have since become one of the most influential groups of the modern era and are deserving recipients of the award."
+The duo performed a medley of their greatest hits at the ceremony, with Lady Gaga singing Dusty Springfield's part on "What Have I Done to Deserve This?"

 Pet Shop Boys completed their next album in late 2008.
-Recorded with Xenomania and released in UK on 23 March 2009, Yes was a critical success and hit No. 4 in the UK, their highest album chart position in more than a decade.
-Pet Shop Boys also appeared on Girls Aloud's new album Out of Control, collaborating on the Top-10 track "The Loving Kind", released on 12 January 2009 as a single.
-Originally written for Yes, The Loving Kind was deemed too bubblegum pop by Lowe and given to the popular girl group to record instead.
+Recorded with Xenomania and released in UK on 23 March 2009, Yes received generally favorable reviews and hit number four in the UK, their highest album chart position in more than a decade.
+Pet Shop Boys co-wrote the Girls Aloud Top 10 track "The Loving Kind".
+Originally written for Yes, the song was deemed unsuitable by Lowe and was given to the popular girl group to record instead for their album Out of Control.
+At the start of 2009, Pet Shop Boys appointed Angela Becker as their new manager.

-On 4 November 2009, Pet Shop Boys celebrated the Brazilian leg of the tour by releasing a compilation titled Party, including songs that were heavily featured in the following TV Globo soap operas: "Being boring" (Meu Bem Meu Mal OST), "Domino dancing" (O Salvador da Patria OST), "West End Girls" (Selva de Pedra OST) and "King of Rome" (Viver a Vida).
+On 4 November 2009, Pet Shop Boys celebrated the Brazilian leg of the tour by releasing a compilation titled Party, including songs that were heavily featured in popular soap operas on TV Globo: "Being boring" (Meu Bem Meu Mal OST), "Domino dancing" (O Salvador da Patria OST), "West End Girls" (Selva de Pedra OST) and "King of Rome" (Viver a Vida).
 On 14 December 2009, Pet Shop Boys released an EP of covers, remixes, and new material, titled Christmas.
-On 20 December the EP entered the UK chart at No. 40.
+On 20 December the EP entered the UK chart at number 40.

 On 15 February 2010, Pet Shop Boys released a live album/DVD double-pack called Pandemonium.
 It contains the soundtrack and footage recorded from their 21 December 2009 show at the O2 Arena in London.
-Pet Shop Boys released their version of "Love life" in April 2010, a song they originally recorded during the Release sessions in 2001 and subsequently gave to Swedish band Alcazar.
-Released as a limited edition 7-inch dinked vinyl single available only in independent UK record stores, its B-side was "A Powerful Friend", a song originally composed in the early 1980s and subsequently recorded in late 2002 during the recording sessions that would contribute to the Disco 3 album.
+Pet Shop Boys released their version of "Love Life" in April 2010 as a limited edition 7-inch vinyl single available only in independent UK record stores.
+The song was originally recorded during the Release sessions in 2001 and was subsequently given to Swedish band Alcazar.
+The B-side was "A Powerful Friend", a song originally composed in the early 1980s and subsequently recorded in late 2002 during the recording sessions that would contribute to the Disco 3 album.

-In June 2010 Pet Shop Boys headlined the Other Stage on the Saturday evening of the Glastonbury Festival and were heralded as dazzling with "one of the most spectacular Glastonbury moments ever."
+In June 2010, Pet Shop Boys headlined the Other Stage on the Saturday evening of the 40th anniversary Glastonbury Festival and were heralded as dazzling with "one of the most spectacular Glastonbury moments ever.".
+This set included a surprise cover of Coldplay's "Viva La Vida", which Tennant thought sounded similar to a Pet Shop Boys song when he first heard it.